eronsaxon/eronsaxon.github.io/about.md

 <Br>

  Currently, I am looking for more work related to organic chemistry and synthesis.
 I am capable of safely handling chemicals and reactions in addition to maintaining and organizing a lab.
 I have experience conducting research related to organic chemistry and documenting experiments in a lab notebook.
-I am self-motivated, effective at communicating my research and capable meeting deadlines.
+I am self-motivated, effective at communicating my research and capable of meeting deadlines.
 Besides my previous experience, I am also open and eager to learn new chemistry and opportunities.

  <Br>